mario34105/WebProgrammingPHP/README.md

 # Testing instruction

 - Create database 'project'.
-- Create tables (you can see at 'config' folder)
+- Create tables (you can see at 'testing' folder)
 - Default username & password for MySQL is 'root' and 'abc'.
 - The index page is  login_form.php.
 - Use Apache and MySQL to run application.